The Volkswagen London Taxi is, in VW's words, "a

 conceptual twist on a British institution".

-It's the third in a series of electric powered concept
+It was the third in a series of electric powered concept

 taxis developed by Volkswagen to showcase different variations